apache/infrastructure-aardvark-proxy/README.md

 ## Settings:

 - `port`: Which port to listen on for scans.
-For security purposes, Aardvark will only bind to localhost.
+For security reasons, Aardvark will bind to localhost.
 Default is [1729](https://en.wikipedia.org/wiki/1729_(number))
 - `proxy_url`: The backend service to proxy to if request is sane
 - `ipheader`: The header to look for the client's IP in.
 Typically X-Forwarded-For.
 - `spamurls`: Specific honey-pot URLs that trigger a block regardless of the action